 4. Regression testing is found to be helpful in maintaining the excellent quality of the product.
 Because after every new change, the regression testing detects all the bugs and side effects and they can be fixed easily so the software keeps on growing better without any side effects thus maintaining an excellent quality of the product.

-5. Regression testing is highly beneficial when changes are continuously introduced in the application or the software.
+5. Regression testing is highly beneficial when changes are continuously introduced in the application of the software.
 This type of situation is common in a large organization where frequent changes are required in the software for good performance and functionality.

 In simple words, regression testing is needed to ensure the continuous growth of the application or the software without any bugs or side effects.
 Regression testing is needed to uncover all software regressions effectively and easily.
 Software regression is a term used in quality assurance.
-It refers to a bug which can cause issues in performance and functionality of the software.
+It refers to a bug which can cause issues in the performance and functionality of the software.